I'm an assistant professor at Georgia Tech in the George W. Woodruff School of Mechanical Engineering. I study how to make robots safe and practical.

 I work on bridging the gap between theory and application to ensure that formal safety guarantees are practical to implement on real-world systems.
 I use techniques from control theory, robot motion planning, and data-driven design.

-I’m from Charleston, South Carolina.
 I received a B.S. in Mechanical Engineering from Georgia Tech in December 2014, and M.S. and Ph.D. degrees in Mechanical Engineering from the University of Michigan in 2020.
-I'm currently a postdoctoral scholar at Stanford.
+I finished my postdoctoral training at Stanford.
 For more details, check out my CV.

-My research is focused on guaranteeing safety in autonomy, which I usually take to mean collision avoidance for robots.
+My research is focused on guaranteeing safety in autonomy, which usually means collision avoidance for robots.
 The key challenge I address is to translate safety in math to safety on real robots.

-Currently, I am exploring ways to model uncertainty from autonomous perception and estimation systems, and ensure that these models are practical for downstream planning and control tasks.
+During my postdoc, I explored ways to model uncertainty from autonomous perception and estimation systems, and ensure that these models are practical for downstream planning and control tasks.

 To read more about my work, and check out videos, click here.